Disgusted of Tunbridge Wells: Origins

 A "stuffy, reactionary image" was associated with the town of Tunbridge Wells by the novelist E. M. Forster in his 1908 book A Room with a View, in which the character Charlotte Bartlett says, "I am used to Tunbridge Wells, where we are all hopelessly behind the times".
 Tunbridge Wells was later granted a royal charter by King Edward VII in 1909 and renamed "Royal Tunbridge Wells".

 The BBC radio show Much-Binding-in-the-Marsh, first broadcast in 1944, is sometimes stated in newspaper reports to have popularised the term Disgusted of Tunbridge Wells for correspondence to newspapers.
 There were also suggestions that the use of Disgusted of Tunbridge Wells came from one regular contributor of letters to The Times in the early 20th century, who would use a particular style of writing to oppose people and organisations who came to his attention.
 Despite being described as the "quintessential Englishman" because of his writing style and having his letters regularly published, his identity was never known because he would only identify himself as "Disgusted of Tunbridge Wells".
 However, some reports have popularly rumoured that this person was a retired colonel who served in the British Indian Army during the British Raj.
 In 2014, the Kent and Sussex Courier claimed that the originator of Disgusted of Tunbridge Wells was the retired British Army colonel George Thomas Howe, who had developed a skill in writing letters about apartheid during five years in the Union of South Africa.
 Reportedly, his letters were popular reading and helped to sell newspapers that published them.

 According to the Royal Tunbridge Wells historian and former newspaper editor Frank Chapman, the phrase has a different origin, starting in the 1950s with the staff of the former Tunbridge Wells Advertiser.
 During the paper's final months of publication, the editor Nigel Chapman, alarmed at a lack of letters from readers, insisted his staff write a few to fill space.
 One signed his simply "Disgusted, Tunbridge Wells", and this was then adopted in all future staff letters until the newspaper ceased publication in 1954.
 The term Disgusted of Tunbridge Wells was later used to stereotype Royal Tunbridge Wells as a town of retired British Army colonels who would write such letters to newspapers.

 Examples of letters of this type sent to the Advertiser may be found which pre-date these origins, such as the following from 1924:

-Letters written with a tone of incensed moral outrage have become commonly described as "Disgusted of Tunbridge Wells" letters, regardless of the writer's place of origin.
+Letters written with a tone of incensed moral outrage have become commonly described as "Disgusted of Tunbridge Wells" letters, even though the writer may not be from Royal Tunbridge Wells.
 For example, the actor Michael Caine once said: "I don't want to sound like Disgusted of Tunbridge Wells, but I do think there should be some sort of national service for young men".
 People writing them have been claimed by commentators to be readers of the Daily Mail, despite the original letters not originating in that publication.